eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 **Movement**

 Observe motion along the x (blue), y (orange) and z(green) axes by moving the board:
-* Up and down
+* Up and down and side to side
-* Side to side
+* Figure eight
-* At a 45 degree angle
+* Seesaw motion

 **Vibration**